 In 2016 Bill was awarded an Arts Council International Development Grant to undertake research into experimental music/sound art in Slovenia.

 Also in 2016 Bill created and curated an online exhibition for Sound and Music and The Google Cultural Institute in association with the British Music Collection at Heritage Quay entitled “Composer-Built Instruments and the British Music Collection – An Holistic Approach to Music Making”

 Bill is a frequent collaborator with The Keeper’s Daughter Theatre Company, and has created sound design and composition for them across three different shows to date.
-He is also a member of the experimental audio/visual ensemble LOM, alongside Jason Dixon and Ed Perkins.

 Bill Vine was educated at the University of East Anglia where he completed his PhD in composition.
 His thesis was entitled “Composing the Instrument: An Alternative Approach to Musical Relationships between Composer, Instrument, Performer and Audience”